 Some programs do have a waiting list, while others do not because their list is so long that they have discontinued accepting names.
 If a program is accepting a waiting list, and if you are eligible and meet all requirements, instructions for being added are on our Programs page.

 The Coordinated Intake (CI) program is for individuals and families who are homeless and have nowhere else to sleep at night.
 It is the front door to emergency shelters within the Continuum of Care, Cuyahoga County's network of shelters and housing programs.
+Coordinated Entry (CE) is for those who are homeless in Lorain County.

-CI can help you explore alternatives to emergency shelters, refer you to an emergency shelter if you need it, or refer you to emergency services (such as a hospital, mental health counseling, drug abuse programs, etc.).
+Both programs can help you explore alternatives to emergency shelters, refer you to an emergency shelter if you need it, or refer you to emergency services (such as a hospital, mental health counseling, drug abuse programs, etc.).

-Call 216-674-6700 anytime between 8:00 am - 8:00 pm, Monday through Friday.
+In Cuyahoga County, call 216-674-6700 anytime between 8:00 am - 8:00 pm, Monday through Friday.
 You will need to make an appointment because intake must be done in person.
 The program is located on the 2nd floor of the Bishop Cosgrove Building at 1736 Superior Avenue.

 The United Way 2-1-1 Help Center provides free and confidential 24-hour access to a compassionate professional who will review your options for help, develop a plan, and act as your advocate if you are faced with barriers to service.
 Simply dial 2-1-1 for assistance.
 Se habla Espanol.